Deterministic Sparse Suffix Sorting in the Restore Model: Introduction

-Note that the running time may actually be sublinear (excluding the loading cost for the text).
-To the best of our knowledge, this is the first algorithm having the worst-case performance guarantee close to the lower bound.
-All previously mentioned (deterministic and randomized) algorithms take $\Om{n}$ time even if we exclude the loading cost.
-Also, general string sorters (e.g., forward radix sort~\cite{forwardradixsort} or three-way string quicksort~\cite{sedgewickAlgorithms}), which do not take advantage of the suffix overlapping, suffer from the lower bound of $\Om{\Maxlcp\wordpack}$ time, where $\Maxlcp$ is the sum of all LCP values in the SLCP, which is always at least $\abs{\Comlcp}$, but can in fact be $\Theta(nm)$.
+Excluding the loading cost for the text, the running time can be sublinear (when $\abs{\Comlcp} = \oh{n/\sqrt{\lg n}}$ and $m \lg m = \oh{n / \lg n \lg^* n}$).
+To the best of our knowledge, this is the first algorithm that refines the worst-case performance guarantee.
+All previously mentioned (deterministic and randomized) algorithms take $\Om{n}$ time even if we exclude the loading cost for the text.
+Also, general string sorters (e.g., forward radix sort~\cite{forwardradixsort} or multikey quicksort~\cite{BentleyS97}), which do not take advantage of the overlapping of suffixes, suffer from the lower bound of $\Om{\Maxlcp\wordpack}$ time, where $\Maxlcp$ is the sum of all LCP values in the SLCP, which is always at least $\abs{\Comlcp}$, but can in fact be $\Theta(nm)$.

-\subsection{Relationship between suffix sorting and LCE queries}
+\subsection{Relationship Between Suffix Sorting and LCE Queries}

-The LCE-problem is to preprocess a text $T$ such that subsequent LCE-queries $\lce(i,j) := \lcp(T[i..],T[j..])$ giving the length of the longest common prefix of the suffixes starting at positions $i$ and $j$ can be answered efficiently.
-The currently best data structure for LCE is due to \citet{billeLCE}, who proposed a deterministic algorithm that builds a data structure in $\Oh{n/\tau}$ space and $\Oh{n^{2+\epsilon}}$ time ($\epsilon>0$) answering LCE queries in $\Oh{\tau}$ time, for any $1 \le \tau \le n$.

-Data structures for LCE and sparse suffix sorting are closely related, as shown in the following \namecref{obsLCEconnection}:
+The LCE-problem is to preprocess a text $T$ such that subsequent LCE queries can be answered efficiently.
+Data structures for LCE and sparse suffix sorting are closely related, as shown in the following \lcnamecref{obsLCEconnection}:

-\begin{observation} Given a data structure that computes LCE in $\Oh{\tau}$ time for $\tau > 0$, we can compute sparse suffix sorting for $m$ positions in $\Oh{\tau m \lg m}$ time (using balanced binary search trees as outlined above).

-Conversely, given an algorithm computing the SSA and the SLCP of a text $T$ of length $n$ for $m$ positions in $\Oh{m}$ space and $\Oh{f(n,m)}$ time for some $f$, we can construct a data structure in $\Oh{f(n,m)}$ time and $\Oh{m}$ space, answering LCE queries on $T$ in $\Oh{n^2/m^2}$ time~\cite{billeLCEPre}, (using a difference cover sampling modulo $n/m$~\cite{ksb2006}). \end{observation}
+\begin{observation} Given a data structure that answers LCE queries in $\Oh{\tau}$ time for $\tau > 0$, we can compute sparse suffix sorting for $m$ positions in $\Oh{\tau m \lg m}$ time by inserting suffixes into a balanced binary search tree~\cite{Irving2003sbs}.
+Conversely, given an algorithm computing the SSA and the SLCP of a text $T$ of length $n$ for $m$ positions in $\Oh{f(n,m)}$ time with $\Oh{m}$ words of space for a function $f$, we can construct a data structure in $\Oh{\max(f(n,m), n/m})$ time with $\Oh{m}$ words of space, answering LCE queries on $T$ in $\Oh{n^2/m^2}$ time. \end{observation} \begin{proof} The first claim is trivial.
+For the second claim, we use the data structure of~\cite[Theorem 1a]{billeLCEPre} that answers LCE queries in~\Oh{\tau} time.
+The data structure uses the SSA and SLCP values of those suffixes whose starting positions are in a difference cover sampling modulo~$\tau$.
+This difference cover consists of \Oh{n/\sqrt{\tau}} text positions, and can be computed in~\Oh{\sqrt{\tau}} time~\cite{ColbournL00}.
+We obtain the claimed bounds on time and space by setting~$\tau := n^2/m^2$. \end{proof}

-As a tool for our sparse suffix sorting algorithm, we first develop a data structure for LCE-queries with the following properties.